vuthanhhai2302/vuthanhhai2302/README.md

 ### Hi there :v:

 My name is Hai, a data enthusiast.
 Always have Can Do attitude.
 Scalability and flexibility oriented.
-Working efficiently as both individual and teams and highly adaptive to new environments.
-Eager to learn not only from new aspects but also my own mistakes.

-  - :cyclone: Languagues: Vietnamese, English.
-  - :white_check_mark: Core Languages: Python, SQL(MS SQL, ORACLE SQL, POSTGRESQL)
-  - :white_check_mark: Frameworks: Hadoop, Spark(PySpark), .NET
-  - :white_check_mark: Others: ETL Tools(Airflows,...), Docker, Data Warehouse-Data Lake solutions, no-SQL

 ### Connect with me :speech_balloon: